Swetha-Kiran/Myntra-Clone/README.md

 - Users can add products to the cart
 - Users can remove products from the cart
 - Updated total is displayed on every addition/deletion of product
-- Seperate login page
+- Separate login page
-- Seperate products page
+- Separate products page